vertica/dblink/README.md

 - configure the ODBC layer (see the examples here below)

 ### Install DBLINK()
-1. First you need to compile the DBLINK source code for the appropriate vertica version and linux distribution: ```make VERTICA_VERSION=12.0.2 OSTAG=ubuntu```
+1. First you need to compile the DBLINK source code for the appropriate Vertica version and Linux distribution: ```make VERTICA_VERSION=12.0.2 OSTAG=ubuntu```
 1. Deploy the library in Vertica (as dbadmin): ```make install```
 1. Create a "Connection Identifier Database" (a simple text file) under ```/usr/local/etc/dblink.cids``` (see "How to configure DBLINK() here below").
 You can use a different location by changing the ```DBLINK_CIDS``` define in the source code.